bbyars/mountebank/CONTRIBUTING.md

 me of ways to overcome these tradeoffs in a mutually agreeable manner:

 * I stick to ES5 instead of ES6 to maintain compatibility with older versions of node
-* The build and CI infrastructure is quite complex and a little slow, but I'd prefer that over releasing flaky software
+* The build and CI infrastructure is quite complex and slow, but I'd prefer that over releasing flaky software
 * I aim for fairly comprehensive error handling with useful error messages to help users out
 * Windows support can be painful at times, but it is a core platform for mountebank

 ## Coding mountebank

-I've aimed to keep the code in mountebank as maintainable as possible, but like any old codebase it has its share of warts.
+I do everything I can to resist code entropy, following the ["no broken windows](https://pragprog.com/the-pragmatic-programmer/extracts/software-entropy) advice given by the Pragmatic Programmers.
+Like any old codebase mountebank has its share of warts.
 The following help to keep the code as clean as possible:

 ### Pull Requests